Saxo Bank 2026: Up to €500 in Free Trading Fees

 How to activate a Saxo Bank welcome offer

-Saxo Bank regularly offers welcome deals for new clients: free trades for a set period, reduced brokerage fees for the first months, or access to premium trading tools normally paid.
-These activate via a partner link or a promotional code at account opening.
+Saxo Bank runs a referral offer for new clients: up to €500 in free brokerage fees, valid for 90 days, for both the new client and the referrer.
+It activates via a partner link — there is usually no alphanumeric code to enter at account opening.
 The process is fully online: go to the Saxo Bank site, click "Open an account", choose your account type, complete the regulatory investor-profile questionnaire, then finish online identity verification.
-The welcome offer is automatically linked to your account when opened via our link.
-"Saxo Bank promo code", "welcome offer" and "referral" mean the same mechanism.
+Once your first securities account is opened via our link and funded within 30 days, the free-fee credits are set automatically within 2 business days.
+"Saxo Bank promo code", "welcome offer" and "referral" all describe the same mechanism.

 Opening a Saxo Bank account